imdrasil/jennifer.cr/README.md

 > Before developing any feature please create an issue where you describe your idea.

-Before development create the db user (see `/spec/config.cr` file) by running:
+Before development create the db user (see `/spec/config.cr` file) and database:

 ```shell
 # Postgres
 $ crystal examples/run.cr -- db:setup